absessive/full-url-shortener/README.md

 ## Future Improvements
 1. Full code and test coverage, both backend and frontend.
 2. Swagger documentation for APIs.
+3. Better backend logs.
-3. Better UI transitions, and improved user registration and authorization UX.
+4. Better UI transitions, and improved user registration and authorization UX.
+5. Performance
+   1. Seperate web service to serve redirect requests.
+Something like Sidekiq perhaps.
+   2. Save the unique short URL as the primary key instead.
+Lookups become easier.
+   3. Better hashing algorithm, or implement a hashing algorightm with 62 characters instead [0-9a-zA-Z].
+This should enable smaller short URLs.

 ## Assumptions
 1. This app uses the [Blake2](https://blake2.net/) hashing function.